Pinemark-Gale/Pinemark-Gale.github.io/resume.markdown

 This website is my portfolio.
 This is where I post logs of what projects I'm currently working on or update my own information so the internet can see it.

-I also included my Email, GitHub, LinkedIn, and Twitter account just in case someone wants to see my work or get in contact with me.
+I also included my [Github](https://github.com/Pinemark-Gale) and [LinkedIn](https://www.linkedin.com/in/galestriker/) account just in case someone wants to see my work or get in contact with me.

 # Who's hosting this website?